aspirity-inc/easydev/documentation/src/content/docs/components/index.md

 ### [ControlWithLabel](#controls/control-with-label)

-ControlWithLabel is based on React and Styled Components.
+Control With Label is based on React and Styled Components.
 Example:

 ```ts
 export const Example = ({ ...args }) => {